Gregam3/Blog/content/blog/sociopathic-kantians/index.md

  not murder each other, despite their desire to and the lack of legal consequences.

 Well why the hell not?
-I believe these individuals will all come to the same conclusion, that even if they were sure they could get murder in private, if they follow the logic of the imperative then the society would break down.
+I believe these individuals will all come to the same conclusion, that even if they were sure they could get  away with murder in private, if they follow the logic of the imperative then the society would break down.
 They all know that everyone else in the society has these desires and they know everyone would be secretly murdering each other, and then the society would break down.

-More specifically everyone gets murder in the society except one person, in fact I made a little program to simulate the phenomena.
+Each individual sociopath upholds the imperative only because it is beneficial to oneself, if they were doubting that others would uphold the imperative they themselves would have no reason to uphold it either.
+This is the danger with this kind of pragmatic intellectual morals, they are only upheld when they function.
+So systematically the society breaks down and everyone stars murdering each other.
+More specifically everyone gets murder in the society except one person, I made a little program to simulate the phenomena.

 ![Chicken dinner](kantian-sociopaths.gif)

-So a society full of sociopaths will be free of murder, despite their emotional desire all thanks to intellectual rationality.
+And because they all know this would occur, our society full of sociopaths will be free of murder, despite their desires all thanks to intellectual morality.

 ### How does Society A function?
 Society A would not function as a capitalist democracy, people do not feel sympathy for corporations and would relentless steal for them as there are not consequences.
 I speculate if we're to oversimplify